-NOTE : We only have limited quantities of these left and we doubt there will ever be any more due to the import regulations issues the previous shipment got from the importer by Border Force fair enoughso be very quick for this very collectible genuine historical knife that will only gain in value!
+NOTE : We only have limited quantities of these left and we doubt there will ever be any more due to import regulations issues.
+Be very quick for this very collectible genuine historical knife that will only gain in value!

 William Rodgers Fairbairn-Sykes Commando Knife with forged carbon steel blade and ribbed handle.